Welcome to ME/CFS Advocacy Week 2020

 I already know my Member of Congress.
 Should I just call them right now?

-You should always call your member of congress – but not to schedule your ME/CFS DC Lobby Day meeting.
+You should always call your member of congress – but not to schedule your ME/CFS DC Advocacy Day meeting.

 Our partners at Prime Advocacy are providing all the logistical support to create your customized individual schedule which will be e-mailed directly to you.
 In order to avoid confusion, Prime Advocacy will handle all the scheduling details for you – so you are free to enjoy the experience of the day!